stevenjwang/nascar-dashboard/README.md

 Considering the addition of complete, searchable historical race and loop data, depending on the scope of endpoint data.
 May integrate into loop data.

 ---

-## Technical Debt

-Rate limiting, caching, and JSON scanning will be built as appropriate.